mcappleman/dkeffball/README.md

 # dkeffball
-Full Django application for the best Fantasy Football League there is
+Full Django application for the best Fantasy Football League there is.